16jalayt/Compilers-Class/README.md

 Most of typeCheckers issues have been fixed, although there are still some minor bugs that cause larger klein files to be seen as semantically incorrect when they are not.
 I think I know where exactly this issue is though, should have that fixed by the final project due date.
+Generator doesn't work properly, it is very bare-bones currently.